 .gz extension, and with

 When using MATLAB-like functions the file name can be set using the

 options structure, for example:

-The problem is written to the file as it is represented in the underlying optimizer task, that is including any auxiliary variables introduced by the MATLAB-to-C interface, if applicable.
+The problem is written to the file as it is represented in the underlying optimizer task.

 Unnamed variables are given generic names.
 It is therefore recommended to use meaningful variable names if the problem file is meant to be human-readable.

 taskformat is MOSEK’s native file format which contains all the problem data as well as solver settings.

 A problem saved in any of the supported file formats can be read directly into a

 read.
 Afterwards the problem can be optimized, modified, etc.